tekod/WpCacheController/README.md

 ## 3rd parameter
-Methods Get and Output has 3rd parameter "OnCacheHit" where you can put code block (closure) that should be executed if content is returned from cache (meaning that main closure was not executed).
+Methods Get and Output has 3rd parameter "OnCacheHit" where you can put code block (closure) that should be executed if content is returned from cache (meaning main closure was not executed).

-Example for usecase using this feature can be caching template block containing ContactForm7 shortcode because beside echoing HTML this plugin rely on actions to include some javascript.
+Example for use case using this feature can be caching template block containing ContactForm7 shortcode because beside echoing HTML this plugin relies on actions to include some javascript.
 Using 3rd parameter you can execute all that side-effects to simulate normal environment and ensure plugin proper operation, in this case: echoing missing javascript code.